Background pattern

 Children and adolescents

-This medicine has not been studied in children or adolescents for the treatment of lung cancer (NSCLC) and, therefore, children and adolescents under 18 years old should not take it.
+This medicine has not been studied in children or adolescents to treat lung cancer (NSCLC) and therefore children and adolescents under 18 years should not take it.

 Other medicines and Vargatef

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine, including herbal medicines and medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including herbal medicines and medicines obtained without a prescription.

 This medicine may interact with other medicines.
-The following medicines may increase the levels of nintedanib, the active ingredient in Vargatef, in the blood and, therefore, increase the risk of side effects (see section 4):
+The following medicines may increase the levels of nintedanib in the blood, the active substance of Vargatef, and therefore increase the risk of side effects (see section 4):

-• St. John's Wort (a medicinal herb used to treat depression).
+• St. John's Wort (a herbal medicine used to treat depression)

 Pregnancy and breastfeeding